Expressive Arts Institute

 Interested applicants should contact the program coordinator, Christopher Carbone, at (401) 341-3122 or firstname.lastname@example.org as early as possible

-(ideally by Dec.
-31st) since the program is often filled several months in advance.
+Deadline by April 20th since the program is often filled in advance.

 EAI Application page is here:

-In addition, the enrollment in this Expressive Arts Institute foundation program,
+In addition, the enrollment in this Expressive Arts Institute foundation course,

 is one way to satisfy the introduction / prerequisite requirement

 the in-depth 15-graduate credit, “Certificate of Graduate Studies

 in the Professional Applications of the Expressive and Creative Arts”, CGS/CAGS

 Another option would be to combine this study with a Master’s degree in Holistic Counseling or Holistic Leadership, creating a synergistic plan of study for creating a life-path of personal and professional transformation.